 There are many dogs up for adoption in Singapore, and no, it is not just limited to Singapore specials but pedigree and toy breeds as well.
 The cost of dog adoption in Singapore ranges from $70 to $350, depending on breed, age and how long they have been living in the shelter.
 Some shelters include the price of vaccinations, sterilisation, microchipping, de-worming and health check-ups in their adoption fees.

 Adoption should always be your first choice, but if you’re unable to, there’s the option to purchase one.
 Just make sure that you patronise a reputable pet shop or breeder, and don’t be afraid to ask questions regarding its parents.
 Usually, the smaller the dog the more affordable they are, but this also depends on their breed and pedigree lineage.

-For the context of this article, Pebble received her three vaccination shots and was microchipped before she was purchased from a pet shop for $3,000.
+For the context of this article, Pebbles received her three vaccination shots and was microchipped before she was purchased from a pet shop for $3,000.

 Just like human babies, puppies need vaccinations too!
 The most common one protects them against distemper, parvovirus and canine infectious hepatitis.
 Puppies should ideally be vaccinated once a month until they reach 3 months old, after which its frequency drops to once a year.

 Similar to how identification cards work, microchipping ensures that your dog is identifiable if it gets lost.
 Every microchip is tagged with a specific number, which is needed when you’re registering or renewing your dog’s license.

 Are you planning to breed your dog?
 If not, sterilisation is a good option as it helps extend the life of your dog (lesser medical issues).